Cloud Computing Defined:

 Another Way to Look at Cloud Computing

-Here’s a nice clique example for you.
-You’ve just built a new home and you have 2 options as far as gaining access to water:
+Here’s an example, you’ve just built a new home and you have 2 options as far as gaining access to water:

 Here’s what is probably involved in something like this:

 |Dig a large hole||Well wall maintenance and inspection|

 |Purchase and Install a Pump||Pump Maintenance and inspection|